 The legal system defines a catastrophic injury as one that causes long-term, debilitating symptoms that require a lengthy recovery if recovery is even possible.
 Often, an individual with catastrophic injuries will be unable to perform any gainful work.

-The victims of catastrophic injuries may have permanent disabilities that impact not only their financial future but also place a tremendous burden on family members and impact all facets of the injured person’s life.
+Victims may have permanent disabilities that impact not only their financial future but also place a tremendous burden on family members and impact your quality of life.
 Some common catastrophic injuries include:

-Traumatic brain injuries generally result from a violent jolt or blow to the head.
-While the symptoms of mild brain injuries often subside after a short time, more severe injuries to the brain can result in a lifetime of medical complications and even death.
+Traumatic brain injuries (TBI) generally result from a violent jolt or blow to the head.
+While the symptoms of mild brain concussions often subside after a short time, more severe damage to the brain can result in a lifetime of medical complications and even death.

-Many people with traumatic brain injuries also develop seizures, infections, fluid buildup on the brain, and cognitive problems.
-Victims may need to talk to an experienced traumatic brain injury lawyer in Fort Myers for assistance.
+Many people also develop seizures, infections, fluid buildup on the brain, and cognitive problems.

 Blindness